frconor-ebook/meditations/_posts/2025-03-04-contrition.md

 "Simon, answering, said, 'I suppose, he to whom he forgave most.'
 And He said to him, 'You\'ve judged rightly.'
 And turning to the woman..."
 (Luke 7:40-44).

 Very often in Scripture, Our Lord turns.
-He turns to the woman with the issue of blood, who\'s come to him with authentic faith (Luke 8:43-48).
+He turns to the woman with the issue of blood, who\'s come to Him with authentic faith (Luke 8:43-48).
 He turned away from the crowds and the multitudes (Matt.
 14:23).

 He turns towards Peter, looked upon him with love, sought him out with His most loving glance, in his lowest moments.
 "Peter went out and wept bitterly" (Luke 22:61-62).